Operation Irini: Turkey

 In June and July 2020, Turkey criticized the operation as being "not objective" and claimed that the operation is supporting Khalifa Haftar.

-In June of the same year, European diplomats and officials stated that Turkey was blocking EU attempts to secure NATO’s help for the operation.
+In June of the same year, European diplomats and officials stated that Turkey was blocking EU attempts to secure NATO's help for the operation.
 In addition, in August 2020, Turkey criticized Germany for its participation in the operation, after Germany decided to send a frigate in August.
 In November 2020, the Turkey’s National Security Council said that Turkey will take necessary steps in every field against the Operation Irini, after a German frigate, participating in the operation, tried to search a Turkish-flagged freighter near Libya.
-In addition, the Ankara Chief Public Prosecutor’s Office has launched an investigation ex officio for the incident.
-Furthermore, Turkey has denied the inspection of suspect Turkish vessels in many occasions (see the "Incidents" section below).
+In addition, the Ankara Chief Public Prosecutor's Office launched an investigation ex officio for the incident.
+Furthermore, Turkey has denied the inspection of suspect Turkish vessels on many occasions (see the "Incidents" section below).